Neoman99999/Neoman99999/README.md

 UX/UI Design, AI, Mobile App Developer, Web Developer.
 ------------------------------------------------------

 I'm a Computer Science student at Prince of Songkla University with experience in mobile application development, UX/UI design, and Machine Learning.
-I have worked with Java, React Native, Firebase, Figma, and scikit-learn, and I'm passionate about building practical applications and AI-driven solutions.
+I have worked with Java, React Native, Firebase, Figma, and scikit-learn.
+I'm passionate about building practical applications and AI-driven solutions.
 I'm currently seeking opportunities to gain real-world experience and further develop my skills in AI and mobile application development.

 * 🌍  I'm based in Songkhla
 * ✉️  You can contact me at [neoman99999@gmail.com](mailto:neoman99999@gmail.com)